jb753/turbigen/src/turbigen2/CLI.md

 box that is mostly infeasible stops after a bounded number of attempts rather than spinning.

-Whole numbers are refused as design variables.
-Rounding a continuous draw collapses neighbours into duplicate designs, which `database._predict` then averages as repeat runs; and the obvious integer, blade count, changes the mesh.
+Whole numbers are refused as `bounds:`.
+Rounding a continuous draw collapses neighbours into duplicate designs, which `database._predict` then averages as repeat runs; and the obvious integer, blade count, changes the mesh. `values:` allows them, the reason for the ban being a property of drawing: three named blade counts cannot collide.

+A named point that will not design is **warned** rather than noted, unlike a drawn one.
+You asked for that point by name, so its absence from the batch is news; the batch is still written, and only fails if nothing designs at all.

 ## Entry point